catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   | updated_time           | 2019-11-07T01:01:19Z                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
   +------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+  # Finally, we can see this new instance when we list our servers.

   $ o server list +--------------------------------------+-------------------------------------------------------+--------+----------------------------------------+---------------------+---------+
   | ID                                   | Name                                                  | Status | Networks                               | Image               | Flavor  |